pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-07-test-users.markdown

 ## Overview {#overview}

-You can create test users to support you in the process of developing with our APIs.
+You can create test users to support you in the process of developing with our API.
 Test users you can operate as normal users: listing, buying and asking questions.
 Test users don't have to pay for the charges generated.

 Test users will eventually be washed out and you can create new ones.